-Helms College will refund all monies paid by an applicant who is rejected for enrollment by the College, or enrolls in a program that Helms College cancels, or cancels within five calendar days of signing the enrollment agreement.
+Helms College will refund all monies paid by an applicant who is rejected for enrollment by the College or enrolls in a program that Helms College cancels.

 Students who enroll but never attend classes will also be given a full refund.